ezmsg-org/ezmsg-sigproc/docs/HybridBuffer.md

 A. In the initial state, the buffer is empty, with no data in either the deque or the circular buffer.
    * deq_len=0; available=0, tell=0

-B. After adding 4 samples, the deque contains the new data, but the circular buffer is still empty.
+B. After we `write()` 4 samples, the deque contains the new data, but the circular buffer is still empty.
    * deq_len=4; available=4, tell=0

-C. After adding 4 more samples, the deque now has 2 messages, each with 4 samples, and the circular buffer remains untouched.
+C. After we `write()` 4 more samples, the deque now has 2 messages, each with 4 samples, and the circular buffer remains untouched.
    * deq_len=8; available=8, tell=0

-D. D-F depict a single call to `read(4)` which is implemented as calls to other methods.
-If we don't have 4 unread samples in the circular buffer, but we do have >= 4 samples 'available' (i.e., from the deque), then a `flush()` is performed: the entirety of the data in the deque are copied to the circular buffer and the deque is cleared.
+D. Panels D-F depict a single call to `read(4)` which is implemented as calls to other methods.
+If we don't have 4 unread samples in the circular buffer, but we do have >= 4 samples 'available' (i.e., including the deque), then a `flush()` is performed: the entirety of the data in the deque are copied to the circular buffer and the deque is cleared.
     * deq_len=0; available=8, tell=0
+    * TODO: Currently `flush()` copies the data twice, once from the deque to a contiguous array, and then from that contiguous array to the circular buffer.
+This should be optimized to copy directly from the deque to the circular buffer.

 E. Next we `peek(4)` which returns the first 4 samples from the circular buffer; the return value may be a view on the data if the data are contiguous in the circular buffer, or a copy if the data are not contiguous.
 Note that the tail (read pointer) does not advance with `peek()`.
     * deq_len=0; available=8, tell=0